mariuzka/pop2net/paper/paper.md

 It also showcases how Pop2net can generate agents from micro-level data.

 <!-- Reichen die zwei Sätze oben oder den Teil ab hier noch drin lassen? -->
-First, we load some artificial example data.
+First, we load an artificial example dataset containing information about a person’s household, working hours, and industry.
 Each row represents an actor, and each column corresponds to an actor attribute.
 These data will later be used to generate the network's actors.

 Next, we define three different LocationDesigner classes.
 Each one instructs the Creator to generate a certain number of locations of a specific type and to connect actors with matching attribute values to the appropriate location instances.
-For example, the Work LocationDesigner tells the Creator to create work locations—grouped by industry—with a maximum size of five actors each.
+For example, the Work LocationDesigner tells the Creator to create work locations—grouped by industry—with a size of five actors each.
 Only agents with more than zero work hours are connected to these locations, and the edge weight reflects each agent's number of work hours.

 In the final step, the Creator samples a specified number of actors from the example data.
 It supports oversampling and allows sampling actors as groups based on a shared column (e.g., household ID), ensuring that duplicated households are assigned unique IDs.